hupe13/extensions-leaflet-map-github/readme.txt

 Extends the WordPress Plugin <a href="https://wordpress.org/plugins/leaflet-map/">Leaflet Map</a> with Leaflet Plugins and other functions.

+Do not use afragen/git-updater, it doesn't work for this in the moment.

 ### Used Leaflet Plugins and Elements

 *   [leaflet-elevation](https://github.com/Raruto/leaflet-elevation), [Leaflet.EasyButton](https://github.com/CliffCloud/Leaflet.EasyButton): Track with Elevation Profile